-The directors recognise that taking steps to ensure discount of the company's share price to its underlying NAV (per Ordinary Share) is as small as possible, is in the best interest of the company's shareholders.
+The directors recognise that taking steps to keep the discount of the company's share price to its underlying NAV (per Ordinary Share) competitive with its peer group is in the best interest of the company's shareholders.
 The directors closely monitor the level of the discount and take steps to manage it through share buybacks, subject to liquidity and other considerations.